GyroInc/gyrogame-unity/Documentation/SRS.md

 ### 1.1 Purpose

-The purpose of this document gives a general description of the Gyro Game Project.
+The purpose of this document gives a general description of the GyroGame Project.
 It explains our vision and all features of the product.
 Also it offers insights into the hardware and software elements of the project.

 ### 1.2 Scope